 4) Ancillary Medical journals/Ethics Conference (i.e. NEJM).

 Residents are responsible for all the articles in the Archives of Dermatology and Journal of the American Academy of Dermatology.

-In addition, each resident is responsible for a Basic Science Lecture (45-60 minutes and done yearly) formally delivered during Grand Rounds/Clinicopathologic Conference on the topic of their choice/interest.
-Residents are expected to obtain a 50% percentile or greater score on the annual practice boards provided by the American Board of Dermatology.
+In addition, each resident is responsible for a Basic Science Lecture each year, given formally delivered during Grand Rounds on the topic of their choice/interest.

 Are there weaknesses?
 Of course, we are biased, but there are relatively few weaknesses.
 There are fewer minority patients in our clinics than found in inner city hospitals, but minorities are not completely lacking.

 Dr. Bryan Anderson, is the Director of a highly successful dermatology residency program that repeatedly received 5 year approvals with no deficiencies.
-Our residents have gone on to be faculty in dermatology departments e.g. University of Pennsylvania, Boston University, and University of California Sacramento, Penn State, etc.
+Our residents have gone on to be faculty in dermatology departments e.g. University of Pennsylvania, Boston University, University of California-Davis, Phoenix Children's Hospital, The Ohio State University, Penn State, etc.

 There are internationally known researchers/mentors at Hershey and University Park.
 Our department has a culture that values basic and translational research and strongly supports our educational and research missions.